rick11212/rsschool-cv/cv.md

 ## About me

-Hi.
-In 2015, he graduated from the university and started working as a system administrator.
-After 5 years of work, I got bored in this profession and I began to look for something new.
-I tried a lot, but I liked web development the most.
-In the future I want to become a front-end developer and for this I will do my best!
+My name is **Alexander**.
+I am 29 years old.
+I live in the city of Brest with my wife and daughter.
+From 2015 to the present day I have been working as a system administrator.
+In 2019, I completed 2 courses in English (level A2 +), then my daughter was born and I devoted all my free time to my family.
+Now my English (level A1).

+I am currently completing an online course in website development and learning English online.

 ## Education
 * ***University*** :  Belarusian National Technical University, Information technology engineer